CodeInAVan/ctfd_demo/README.md

 * As an alternative from another window: `docker-compose down`

 ### Reset the application back to this point
-If you ever need to reset the scoreboard environment right back to the beginning, run the following from the "ctfd" directory:
+If you ever need to reset the scoreboard environment right back to the beginning, run the following from the "juiceboxctf" directory:
 ```
-docker-compose down
+sudo docker-compose down
-docker rm -f $(docker ps -a -q)
+sudo docker rm -f $(docker ps -a -q)
-docker volume prune
+sudo docker volume prune
 rmdir .data
 ```